snatesh/Eikonal/README.md

 Recent results by Townsend, Oliver and Vasil enable the construction of sparse differential operators on the standard triangle, interoperating within the Koornwinder polynomial family parameter space, and leading to low-storage, banded discrete differential operators.
 The library provides an implementation of these discrete PDOs.
 They can be composed together to form solvers for a variety of linear PDEs of arbitrary order, even with variable coefficients (coming soon (i hope)).
 Non-linearity is handled by passing an appropriately defined problem to `nlopt` in terms of these operators acting on minimization variables (solution coefficients in a Koornwinder expansion).

 At the time of writing, the following capabilities exist:
-- representing and manipulating functions in a modal sense under Koornwinder polynomial expansions (global approximation)
+- representing and manipulating functions in a modal sense under Koornwinder polynomial expansions (global approximation) as well the so-called Jacobi polynomials on the Tetrahedron.
-- differentiation up to any order via promotion and ladder operators acting only on modes of a function
+- differentiation up to any order via promotion and ladder operators acting only on modes of a function on the triangle
-- evaluation at a point in real space of a function represented in the modal basis (coefficients).
-This could be accelerated with Clenshaw's algorithm, generalized to 2D.
+- evaluation at a point in real space of a function (dim=1,2,3) represented in the modal basis (coefficients).
+This could be accelerated with Clenshaw's algorithm, generalized to 2D and 3D
 - Implementation of analytical entries to the Jacobi matrices appearing in the 2D-recurrence relation for the orthogonal Koornwinder polynomials, generalized for any choice of parameters.
+The 3D ones remain to be derived.
 - Quadrature discovery with optimization parameters from `nlopt` exposed for such use.
 In particular, I developed an interlaced scheme where first a constrained non-linear optimization problem is solved, then, if needed, a Newton relaxation, followed by another non-linear problem with a different objective, and a last on-demand Newton relaxation.

    - The gist is: